About the Conference

 Contemporary Issues in ELT

-Emerging challenges and opportunities in the field, including technology integration, inclusive pedagogy, Global Englishes, and learner diversity.
+Emerging challenges and current debates in the field, including post-pandemic teaching, wellbeing, and policy developments.

-Partnerships between schools, universities, and professional bodies; policy implications; and community-building in ELT at national and local levels.
+Partnerships between schools, universities, and professional bodies; policy implications; and community-building in ELT.

 Special Panel